anushaporeddy030697/student_internship_management/README.md

 --> I have reviewed few websites by taking them as reference, we are going to use the learnt information in upcoming project

+--> I have gathered information about java script to create dynamic and interactive web content like applications and browsers.

 ** Manikanta Arumilli **
 ------------------------
 I am manikanta I have a quiet good experience on html and css it helps me to do a website design and style sheets for my project